aistats/aistats2022/reviewer_guidelines.md

     papers (though, especially for the camera ready versions of accepted papers, authors are encouraged to).

+7. **Additional Comments.
+Add your additional comments, feedback and suggestions for improvement, as well as any further questions for the authors.
+(Optional)**

+    Add here any additional comment you might have about the submission, including questions and suggestions for improvement.

-7. **Reproducibility.
+8. **Reproducibility.
 Are there enough details to reproduce the main results of this work?**

     Please assess whether, with the